Severance Agreements and Releases

 Severance packages may also include critical non-compete and confidentiality agreements, as well as releases requiring the employee to give up any claims she may have forever.
 Before signing, be knowledgeable of the effects any such agreement may have on your future ability to obtain employment.

-If you've been offered severance in exchange for a release, contact us
+To learn more about Gordon Law Group, LLP employment lawyer severance package services, or if you’ve been offered severance in exchange for a release, contact us today.

 This information is not a do-it-yourself guide to resolving employment disputes or handling employment litigation.
 While some may find this useful for understanding the basic issues and their legal context, it is NOT a substitute for experienced legal counsel and does not provide legal advice.
 Please contact the team at Gordon Law Group to discuss your specific case.